gauravtiwari/rails-webpacker/README.md

 # Running in development

-The app is using [foreman](https://github.com/ddollar/foreman), the famous process manager.
+The app is using [foreman](https://github.com/ddollar/foreman), famous process manager.
 Checkout the `Procfile.dev` in app root for more information.

 ```bash
   git clone git@github.com:gauravtiwari/rails-webpacker.git